ruscur/snowpatch/REWRITE.md

 - better, cleaner usage of third-party libraries
 - replace toml config file with something else more writable

+### modularity

+split out what snowpatch does into the following:

+- patchwork scanner that does git things
+- test watcher that gets metadata from a git branch
+  - watches github actions / gitlab CI
+  - keeps patchwork in sync
+- emailer that figures out test completion on patchwork and sends

 ### TODO

 Next things on the list at present: